robstoll/atrium/.github/CONTRIBUTING.md

 - Missing a feature?
   [Create a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).

-- You would like to write an assertion function but you're having trouble starting?
+- You would like to write an expectation function but you are having trouble starting?
   Please read the section [Your First Code Contribution](#your-first-code-contribution).
   If you still have trouble starting, then contact us on [slack](https://kotlinlang.slack.com/messages/D3CL4DDLG/) ([Invite yourself](https://slack.kotlinlang.org/) in case you do not have an account yet) and we will try to give you some additional hints.

-- You do not have a particular assertion function in mind but would like to contribute with code?
+- You do not have a particular expectation function in mind but would like to contribute with code?
   Please have a look at the [help wanted issues](https://github.com/robstoll/atrium/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
   -- ping us on [Slack](https://kotlinlang.slack.com/messages/C887ZKGCQ)